AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data.md

 The APIs generated in the GraphQL schema are:

--	assets – allow you to query assets from the asset service
+-	assets – allows you to query assets from the asset service
--	events – allow you to query and upsert/delete your event data
+-	events – allows you to query and upsert/delete your event data
--	referenceData - allow you to query and upsert/delete your reference data
+-	referenceData - allows you to query and upsert/delete your reference data

 GraphQL APIs return a standard GraphQL response type.
 This has the basic JSON format of:

 -	data

   -	apiCollection (ex: events)

     -	apiName (ex: queryMyEvent)

       -	array of requested data

 -	errors

   -	array of errors

     -	message – error message

     -	path – specifies where in input the failure happened

     -	locations

     -	extensions

       -	code – specifies what went wrong (maps to HttpStatus)

       -	data

         -	id – specifies the id of the top-level item (for retry purposes)

 -	extensions

   -	continuation – used for paging

 ## Mutations

 Mutations allow you to upsert and delete data in the Graph Store.
 These APIs allow you to send in a collection of items to upsert or delete.
-If there are errors, it is not rolled back.
-Instead some may succeed and some may fail.
+If there are errors, the operation does not roll back.
+Instead, some items may succeed and some may fail.
 You can use the <xref:graphQLConsole> to create queries and mutations.

 -	Upsert – Creates the item node if it does not exist; else it updates it.